patrickmonaco/GFM-Builder/README.md

 A common use case is to trigger an administrative process based on informations provided by an employee or a citizen. ie: renewal contrat, ordering internal good, signaling problem in a district, etc.

-Usage
+Installation

-Import the file GFM Builder into an Oracle APEX Instance (v22.1 minimum) Enroll any user and give him Administrator role  in the Shared Components / Application Access Control Import GFM Sample Store
+1. Import the file GFM Builder into an Oracle APEX Instance (v22.1 minimum)
+2. Enrol any user and give him Administrator role  in the Shared Components / Application Access Control
+3. Import GFM Sample Store
-Run GFM Builder
+4. Run GFM Builder

-All details about GFM Builder are available in this article. https://gpmfactory.com/index.php/2022/09/27/form-builder-tool-for-oracle-apex/
+All details about GFM Builder are available in this article:
+https://gpmfactory.com/index.php/2022/09/27/form-builder-tool-for-oracle-apex/